 Breastfeeding while taking fluconazole:

-While it hasn’t been well studied during breastfeeding, fluconazole is commonly prescribed during this time.
-Fluconazole can enter breast milk, but the dose to the breastfed infant is estimated to be less than the dose that would be given directly to the infant to treat an infection.
-The treatment of a vaginal infection often requires only a single dose of fluconazole and is unlikely to pose a risk to the breastfed infant.
-If you suspect your baby has any symptoms from the exposure such as stomach upset or diarrhea, contact your child’s healthcare provider.
-Be sure to talk to your healthcare provider about all of your breastfeeding questions.
+Fluconazole passes into breast milk in small amounts.
+These amounts are estimated to be less than the dose that could be given directly to an infant to treat an infection.
+Taking a single dose of fluconazole while breastfeeding is unlikely to cause problems for the breastfed infant.
+If you suspect the baby has any symptoms, such as stomach upset or diarrhea, contact the child’s healthcare provider.

 Please click here for references.